-General In siting a tower crane for operation, particular attention should be paid to two factors: the crane standing or support conditions and the presence of proximity hazards.
-Consideration should also be given to the projection of the tower crane beyond the site boundary to avoid potential hazards to the public including those in private areas and public areas.
+Generally, when erecting a tower crane for operation, two factors should be given particular attention: the position or support conditions of the crane and the presence of hazards nearby.
+The projection of the tower crane beyond the property line should also be considered to avoid potential hazards to the public, including those in private areas and public areas.

-It is essential that the maximum pressures or forces which can be exerted by the tower crane on the ground or on other supports and tie frames are known.
-Tower crane manufacturers should provide this information or give a method and data from which it can be calculated.
+It is important to know the maximum pressures or forces that the tower crane can exert on the ground or on other supports and crossbeams.
+Tower crane manufacturers must provide this information or provide a method and data by which it can be calculated.

-The ground or foundations, temporary supporting structures, grillages, packings, connections and anchorages for tower cranes should be of sufficient strength to withstand the maximum in-service and out-of-service loadings without failure.
-In particular, suitable preparation of ground surface for fixed tower cranes should be carried out for safety reason.
-It is essential that the ground on which a tower crane stands has adequate bearing capacity.
-In assessing this, account should be taken of seasonal variations in ground conditions.
-The bearing capacity must not be exceeded under the most severe static and dynamic crane loading conditions.
-In a similar fashion, consideration must be given to the structural strength and stability whenever the unit is supported on or by any structure.
+The floor or foundation, temporary support structures, gratings, gaskets, connections and anchors for tower cranes must be of sufficient strength to withstand the maximum loads, both in operation and out of service, without failure.
+In particular, the subsoil for stationary tower cranes should be adequately prepared. must be carried out for safety reasons.
+It is important that the ground on which a tower crane stands has sufficient load-bearing capacity.
+Seasonal fluctuations in soil conditions must be taken into account in the assessment.
+Static and dynamic load conditions of the crane.Similarly, structural strength and stability must be considered when supporting the device on or from a structure.